Model capabilities and runtimes are evolving rapidly (sometimes daily), so this article will be updated as time goes on.

 I'll be building out this section more shortly.

 Under the hood of the Docker and Kubernetes setups described in this article, you're using tools like llama.cpp and vLLM.
-These are faster, higher throughput, allow batching and increased context windows with concurrency, are much more GPU memory efficient, and are worth reading up on to understand how they work.
+These process runners for inference are faster, higher throughput, allow batching and increased context windows with concurrency, are much more GPU memory efficient, allow holding models indefinitely in GPU memory, and are worth reading up on.

 If you want to dig even further, you can also read up on the following tools: